powerfulcom/master/README.md

 # master
-This is a ruby on rails project.
+This is a ruby on rails project...